 - We can catch up on subjects we’re behind in much faster.

 - Our parents know exactly what we’re learning.

-Either way, it was fun hearing what the kiddos thought about our adventures in homeschooling.
+Either way, it’s fun hearing what the kiddos think about our adventures in homeschooling.

 We’d love to hear what your kids have to say on this topic!… Go ask your kiddos these same questions!